Oil near multi-year highs as Iran sanctions tighten supply outlook

 “The up-trend remains strong and intact,” said Robin Bieber, technical chart analyst at London brokerage PVM Oil Associates.

-Rainer Seele, chief executive of Austrian oil and gas company OMV, told German daily Handelsblatt that he expects prices to rise as the United States moves to reimpose sanctions.
+Rainer Seele, chief executive of Austrian oil and gas company OMV (OMVV.VI), told German daily Handelsblatt that he expects prices to rise as the United States moves to reimpose sanctions.

 “It is not yet clear which concrete sanctions the U.S. will impose.
 But I expect the price of North Sea Brent to be closer to $80 than $70 a barrel,” Seele said in an interview.